100 CAPES. 100 STORIES.

 Music Festival for the short film Drover's Boy (2015).
 As a singer-songwriter, Yunyu won Triple J's unearthed and was feature

-Aija Draguns is a Sydney-based emerging composer, conductor, and arranger.
-She has a passion for writing and directing choral music.
-She aims to captivate audiences with her emotive music, which is heavily influenced by her Latvian heritage.
-Born in 1999, Aija studied piano and saxophone, and sung in various choirs and ensembles in the Latvian community.
-Aija attended the Sydney Conservatorium of Music, completing a Bachelor of Music (Composition) in 2020, and a Bachelor of Music Studies (Composition Honours) in 2021, studying under composers Paul Stanhope and Daniel Rojas.
-Aija later began studying orchestral conducting under Elizabeth Scott, John Lynch and George Ellis, recently working with Sydney Youth Orchestra and Ensemble Apex.
-She now regularly directs various community choirs, orchestras, and school bands.
+Aija Draguns is a Sydney-based emerging composer.
+She has a passion for choral music and is heavily influenced by her Latvian heritage.
+Growing up Aija studied piano and saxophone, and sung in various ensembles in the Latvian community.
+Aija attended the Sydney Conservatorium of Music, completing a Bachelor of Music (Composition), and a Bachelor of Music Studies (Composition Honours).
+Aija has since worked with Sydney Youth Orchestra and Ensemble Apex.
 Aija’s compositions have been programmed by Sydney Philharmonia choir Vox, Sydney Conservatorium choirs, Konzertprojekt, Trinitiy Grammar School choir, the Australian Latvian Cultural Festival, The House that Dan Built, and Melbourne Latvian choir Daina.
-Most recently, Aija premiered in Sydney Town Hall with her first orchestral piece “Lavender Paper Cranes”, performed by Sydney Philharmonia Orchestra, as well as Sydney Opera House with a new children’s opera “Max and Moritz”, performed by Musgrove Opera.
+Aija's work has recently been presented in Sydney Town Hall and at the Sydney Opera House.

 Audrey Ormella is an emerging Sydney-based composer, living and working on Wangal land.
 She is interested in experimenting with both live and pre-recorded musical ideas, and has previously worked with ensembles such as the AYO, the Australian Voices, Gondwana Choirs, and TheHouseThatDanBuilt Performers.
 She is currently in her second year studying Composition at the Sydney Conservatorium of Music.